hrtcat/hrtcat/other/journal.md

 According to [this document](https://frederick.cancer.gov/sites/default/files/2022-05/Preparation_of_Vials%2C_Stoppers%2C_and_Crimps_for_CGMP_Filling_of_Final_Product.pdf), glass vials need to be depyrogenated, while stoppers and caps can be sterilized.

 According to Compounding Sterile Preparations, anything sterilized or depyrogenated needs to be done so in a container with a lid.
 This way it can be moved safely into the clean room.
 We will autoclave the caps and the lids inside of the clean room, however we still want to autoclave these things in a way so that they remain covered until they are ready for use.
-I will likely use aluminum foil wrapped in a way that allows steam penetration.
+We will likely use aluminum foil wrapped in a way that allows steam penetration.